delendum-xyz/delendum.xyz/_posts/2022-09-04-formal-verification-zk-constraint-systems.md

 * To prove a general statement with certainty, it must be a purely mathematical statement which can be known to be true by reasoning alone, without needing to perform any tests.
-The reasoning must start from consistent assumptions (axioms) and proceed by truth-preserving inferences
+The reasoning must start from consistent assumptions (axioms) and proceed by truth-preserving inferences.
     * Example: given that a bachelor is defined as an unmarried man, and a married man by definition has a spouse, it can be proven with certainty that no bachelor has a spouse.
 * A proof theory (sometimes also called a logic or metalogic) codifies a consistent set of rules for performing truth-preserving inference.
-Proof theories can be used to construct proofs manually, with pencil and paper
+Proof theories can be used to construct proofs manually, with pencil and paper.
     * Example: [sequent calculus for classical logic](http://logitext.mit.edu/logitext.fcgi/tutorial)
-* Computer programs called proof assistants reduce labor and mitigate the risk of human error by helping the user to construct machine-checkable proofs
+* Computer programs called proof assistants reduce labor and mitigate the risk of human error by helping the user to construct machine-checkable proofs.
     * Examples: [Coq](https://coq.inria.fr/), [Agda](https://agda.readthedocs.io/en/v2.6.0.1/getting-started/what-is-agda.html), [Isabelle](https://isabelle.in.tum.de/), [ACL2](https://www.cs.utexas.edu/users/moore/acl2/manuals/latest/?topic=ACL2____TOP), [PVS](https://pvs.csl.sri.com/), [Imandra](https://docs.imandra.ai/imandra-docs/), and [Lean](https://leanprover.github.io/)